Intro

 With a green screen and a virtual background, you can stream from anywhere you want and never have to worry about your viewers seeing your messy bedroom or discovering that you broadcast from a storage area.
-In this buying guide, you’ll learn how to choose the best green screen for your streams.
+In this buying guide, we provide some basic info about green screens, why you might need one and how to choose the best green screen for your streams.
 We also picked our favorite green screen backgrounds.

 Best green screens for streaming